kalininalab/GlyLES/README.md

 # GlyLES

 A tool to convert IUPAC representation of Glycans into SMILES representation.
-This repo is still in the development phase; so, feel free to report any errors in the issues section.
+This repo is still in the development phase; so, feel free to report any errors or issues.

 ## Specification and (current) Limitations

-The exact specification, we're refering to when talking about "IUPAC representations of glycan", is given in the "Notes" section of this [website](https://www.ncbi.nlm.nih.gov/glycans/snfg.html).
+The exact specification, we're referring to when talking about "IUPAC representations of glycan", is given in the "Notes" section of this [website](https://www.ncbi.nlm.nih.gov/glycans/snfg.html).
 But as this package is still in the development phase, not everything of the specification is implemented yet (especially not all monomers and side chains you can attach to monomers).